 Some other treatments such as antibiotics help to kill the bacteria, however these may have side effects and the bacteria can become resistant to them in the long term.

-What causes spots?
+What causes spots or acne?

 P. acnes is a bacteria which normally lives on skin.
 Under certain circumstances, often associated with hormonal, lifestyle or diet changes the sebaceous gland will over produce a natural oil called sebum.